Note: This article was updated in December 2022 to provide our readers with new information and helpful tips.

-Summer is nearly upon us, and many property managers experience a tenant turn-over in the summer related to college schedules.
+Summer is nearly upon us, and many property managers experience tenant turnover in the summer related to college schedules.
 Some of the people moving in might even be renting an apartment for the first time.
 To ensure a good relationship with your new tenants, it’s a good idea to set expectations right away.

 When your tenant moves in or signs the lease, let them know what types of repairs they’re responsible for and what type of repairs you want to fix.
 For example, you might be fine with your tenant changing a lightbulb, but would prefer they don’t fix a clogged sink.
 You should also walk through the apartment with them and make sure they know how everything in the apartment works.
 Show them the stove, microwave, dishwasher, and thermostat.

 Having clear policies that are clearly communicated is the key to good relationships with your tenants.
 But how can you communicate these policies with your tenants effectively?
 That’s where an apartment communication tool comes in handy.

-Pilera is a best-of-class, easy-to-use, comprehensive online community management solution for apartments, condos, and associations.
+Pilera is a best-of-class, easy-to-use, comprehensive online property management solution for apartments, condos, and associations.
 Pilera provides the easiest, most comprehensive data management capability available to property managers, leasing agents, boards of directors, and back-office personnel.
 Quickly and easily access whatever you need, whenever you need it, from wherever you need to be with office or mobile phone connectivity.
 You are never out of touch.
-Act on the document/information accessed from the office or “on-the-road” with Pilera supported mobile capability.
+Act on the document/information accessed from the office or “on-the-road” with Pilera-supported mobile capability.
 Contact us today!